-He is the co-founder of Farmart Agri Service Private Limited and is currently working towards solving most fundamental challenge of Agriculture in India i.e. low usge of technology leading to low productivity.
+Lokesh is the Co-Founder of Farmart Agri Service Private Limited and is currently working towards solving the most fundamental challenge of Agriculture in India , that is, the low usage of technology that leads to low productivity.

 So many steps forward … And now one big step back